 Relations between the ROK and the DPRK remain tense.
 The DPRK attempted to launch a satellite using a long-range missile in December 2012 and carried out an underground nuclear test in February 2013.
-Further provocations by the DPRK or reactions by neighbouring countries, including the Republic of Korea, cannot be ruled out.
+DPRK has also undertaken a series of short and medium range missile launches through 2014 as part of regular military drills.
+Further provocations by the DPRK or reactions by neighbouring countries, including the Republic of Korea (ROK), cannot be ruled out.
 Australians in the ROK should monitor developments closely and follow the instructions of local authorities because of the risk that tensions on the Korean Peninsula could escalate with little warning.
 You should also see the advice on preparing for emergencies produced by the Australian Embassy in Seoul.

 Since the end of the Korean War in 1953, the Korean Peninsula has been divided by a demilitarised zone separating the DPRK in the north and the ROK in the south.
 While peace is maintained under an armistice agreement, the two Koreas are still technically at war.
 Relations between the two countries continue to be tense and low-level military clashes have sometimes occurred.

+We continue to advise against all travel to Yeonpyeong Island and other islands near the Northern Limit Line.
 In November 2010, the ROK and the DPRK exchanged artillery fire with some shells landing on the ROK island of Yeonpyeong, near a disputed sea border.
 Two civilians and two soldiers were killed and several others injured.
-We continue to advise against travel to Yeonpyeong Island or other islands near the Northern Limit Line.

 In May 2010, a multinational ROK-led investigation concluded that the sinking of the ROK Navy corvette, Cheonan, in March 2010, was a result of a North Korean (DPRK) attack.